DarkSlice1/AlphaEss_Monitor/README.md

 # Overview

-Application for home monitoring of Energer usage / Generation and Heating Use.
+Application for home monitoring of Energy usage / Generation and Heating Use.
 Energy generation is tracked via the AlphaESS API (Solor Panels / Inverter / Battery).
 Engergy usage is tracked via TAPO P110 smart sockets - the API's have been reverse Engineered to get this data.
 Heating is tacked via the Ember Smart Heating system - tracks Temperature / Boost times / how long its been bruning oil
-EV Car Changing is tracked via the MYenergi API
+EV Car Changing is tracked via the MyEnergi API

 All metrics are then published to DataDog to mapping and data collecting.
 I have this running on a Rasberry Pi 2W without issue

 ## _Getting Setup_
 Setup an account on [DataDog](https://www.datadoghq.com/)